 What to look out for

 The majority of private language schools are reputable businesses and, except for inevitable mishaps and inconveniences (broken photocopiers, cultural misunderstandings) most contracts go without a hitch.
-But of course, as in any other profession or industry, there are some schools out there who are not reputable, and who seek to take advantage of unsuspecting teachers with more serious consequences than a lack of paper to make photocopies.
-If you are unlucky enough to encounter one of these schools it can be too late by the time you find out that something is amiss, and quitting may leave you severely out of pocket.
+But of course, as in any other profession or industry, there are some employers out there who are not reputable, and who seek to take advantage of unsuspecting teachers with more serious consequences than a lack of paper to make photocopies.
+If you are unlucky enough to encounter one of these employers it can be too late by the time you find out that something is amiss, and quitting may leave you severely out of pocket.

 There are some things to watch out for though with every job that you apply for.
 Any of these should set off alarm bells unless the employer can provide a very good reason for it:

 - Are they willing to offer you a job without speaking to you first?

 - Are they unprepared to put you in contact with current teachers?